Active lava flow from Puu O'o reaches the ocean at Kalapana - 2017.

 In this context of dynamic geology and an ecology in turmoil, Hawaii, in recent decades, has embarked on one of the world's foremost campaigns to shake off its dependence on fossil fuels.
 The abundance of wind, geothermal, and distributed solar resources present unique opportunities for renewable energy technologies.
 Indeed, the NOAA Atmospheric Observatory on Mauna Loa played a crucial role in the discovery of global climate change.
-The "Big Island" of Hawaii, our destination, serves as an accessible microcosm of Hawaii's distinctive geology, ecology, culture, and technological innovations.
+Our destinations on Maui, Oahu, and the "Big Island" of Hawaii serve as an accessible microcosm of Hawaii's distinctive geology, ecology, culture, and technological innovations.

-Students spend eight full days on Hawaii, hiking, snorkeling, and visiting sites of interest expected to include:
+Students spend fourteen days in Hawaii, hiking, snorkeling, and visiting sites of interest expected to include:

-- Hawaii's last black sand beach at Punaluu
+- The black sand beach at Waianapanapa State Park

 - The historic hill of refuge at Puuhonua o Honaunau Heiau

 - The Mauna Kea Observatories' Onizuka Visitor Information Center